 • GPT-5.4 (April 2026): 92%

-Frontier models have surpassed PhD experts on their own subject matter.
+Frontier models have surpassed PhD experts on subject matter.
+Gemini 3.1 Pro (94.3%), Claude Fable 5 (94.1%), and Claude Opus 4.8 (93.6%) currently lead the leaderboard .
 GPQA Diamond is approaching saturation at the very top but still separates models in the 60–90% range.

 Humanity’s Last Exam (HLE)

 HLE is the current ceiling for knowledge evaluation.
-It comprises 2,500 questions created by domain experts across dozens of fields, all written from scratch, making it nearly impossible for a model to have “seen” the answers during training.
-When HLE launched, the best models scored below 10%.
-A year later in 2026, the current status is:
+It comprises 2,500 questions created by domain experts across math, humanities, and natural sciences, all written from scratch, making it nearly impossible for a model to have “seen” the answers during training.
+The current status in 2026 looks like this:

 Model Score (no tools) Score (with tools)